do-jonathan4/lfz-m1/exercises/javascript-and-json/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is JSON?
-- What are serialization and deserialization and why are they useful?
-- How to you serialize data into a JSON string using JavaScript?
-- How do you deserialize a JSON string using JavaScript?